 The chine was used originally by fisherman to store their boats and equipment until the late 19th century/early 20th century when the present mixture of deciduous and evergreen woodland was planted.

 This woodland creates a great habitat for several species of birds including woodpeckers, summer warblers and thrushes.
 Insects, dragonflies and butterflies are also to be found and of course the common grey squirrel loves all the trees that can be found here!

 Just before the suspension bridge (if coming up from Alum Chine beach) is an area of heathland which was re-established in the mid to late nineties and thousands of heather plugs were planted.Winston Churchill

 The bridge was built in 1903/1904 by David Rowell and Co and cost £480.
-There is also a spandrel/arched bridge built in 1922 and a third bridge which is a beam and post bridge constructed in 1924.
+There is also a spandrel/arched bridge built in 1922 to replace an existing bridge and a third bridge which is a beam and post bridge constructed in 1924.

 The award winning Tropical Gardens are to the east of the chine, just behind the children’s play area, and were planted in the early 1920’s, and subsequently replanted in 1996 after deteriorating.

 The Tropical Gardens contain a wide variety of tropical and sub tropical plants.
 Expect to see varieties such as Chusan Palms, Yuccas and Pampas.

 Near the top of the chine is a plaque commemorating the Scottish writer Robert Louis Stevenson, who used to spend alot of his summer’s in the Westbourne area of Bournemouth.
 He came here in 1884 to recover from TB and would stay at his uncle’s house which he later renamed from ‘Seaview’ to ‘Skerryvore’ after the tallest lighthouse in Scotland.
 The site of his home now has a statue of the Skerryvore lighthouse.